A bit of a change in topic for me today! I am stepping away from fashion and style for a moment to focus on confidence and mindset for riding.

 Searching for help

-Spending some time with my trainer and listening to many podcasts I have started to learn more about focus and mindset.
+Spending some time with my trainer and listening to many podcasts I have started to learn more about confidence and mindset.
 Top Olympic athletes will spend time visualising their victory event in their mind before participating in action.
 They will run through it in detail.
 Visualising what they see, feel, how they were breathing, even firing up the muscles that would be used.
 It is a known successful method in getting results.

 I may not be anywhere near being a top athlete, but if they can go to those lengths to control their mind and bodies, surely I can learn to control my fear.
+If they work on their mindset and confidence then why can’t I?!

 The next steps…

-I got to work…. on my mind!
+I got to work…. on my confidence and mindset!
 I started to change the story I was playing over and over again.
 It was a nicer story this time, one that meant I did enjoy my rides.
 I would spend time visualising the next time I would ride.
 Viewing in my mind what I would see, feel, smell and think during my rides before they even happen.
 Each time painting a happier picture than the last, choosing a better outcome than I had previously been expecting.

 Don’t get me wrong, it wasn’t like flicking a switch and BAAMM I am fully confident again.
 Work – In – Progress!!
 Practise makes perfect and that is what I am working on right now.
 It takes at least 21 days of repeating something over to create a habit.
 Imagine how long I have been creating the wrong habits……